o3de/o3de.org/content/docs/user-guide/programming/components/reflection/behavior-context.md

 ### `AZ_ENUM` utility macro

-O3DE `AzCore` provides a utility macro called `AZ_ENUM_DEFINE_REFLECT_UTILITIES` that works in conjunction with the `AZ_ENUM` macros to generate utility functions that can reflect _all_ values of an enum for you, saving you from the need to reflect each value individually.
-This might be useful for enums that are expected to change during the course of development, or that contain a large number of values.
-It requires the enum to be defined using either of the AZ_ENUM macros, including `AZ_ENUM`, `AZ_ENUM_WITH_UNDERLYING_TYPE`, `AZ_ENUM_CLASS`, or `AZ_ENUM_CLASS_WITH_UNDERLYING_TYPE`.
+O3DE `AzCore` provides a utility macro called `AZ_ENUM_DEFINE_REFLECT_UTILITIES`.
+This macro works in conjunction with the `AZ_ENUM` macros to generate utility functions that can reflect all values of an enum for you, so you don't need to reflect each value individually.
+This can be useful for enums that you expect to change during the course of development, or that contain a large number of values.
+To use this macro, you must define the enum using either of the `AZ_ENUM` macros, including `AZ_ENUM`, `AZ_ENUM_WITH_UNDERLYING_TYPE`, `AZ_ENUM_CLASS`, or `AZ_ENUM_CLASS_WITH_UNDERLYING_TYPE`.

 To use this macro, include `<AzCore/Preprocessor/EnumReflectUtils.h>` in the source where you wish to reflect the enum.